 Pituitary gland (the master gland –producing endorphins) is located inside the sella turcica of the sphenoid bone.
 In CST we assess for any cranial base dysfunctions – between the occipital bone and sphenoid bone.
 There can be torsion, side-bending or lateral strains imposed upon this area with clinical significance.
 It is important that the sphenoid bone is able to move optimally, with no lesions within the cranium in order to maintain its subtle movement to optimise the release of hormones.

 All the above described brain structures are rich and important sources for CST, as the brain can start to initiate its own healing process by creating change in thought processes, wiring, emotions and behaviour.
 CST is no quick fix and attending other recovery programs is vital too.
+The pain that runs far back, runs deep.
 It takes time, dedication, recognition, effort and a real desire in wanting to change.
 One day at a time.

 Part 3 – The Addicts physiology and bodily symptoms